dougtoppin/presentation-aws-cloudformation-ecs/PITCHME.md

 +++

-* Note that account limits might cause a create to fail, monitor your limits usage and settings
+* Note that account limits might cause a create to fail, monitor your limits usage and settings before you have a create fail at an inconvenient time

 +++